Procedure for Using Procurement Card

 5.2 The purpose of the program is to establish a more efficient, cost effect method of purchasing and payment for small dollar transactions.
 The Procurement Card is intended to replace the bulk of purchases made using petty cash, direct pay forms and certain purchase orders.
 The Procurement Card does not replace the American Express or enRoute Cards for travel.

-5.3 All Procurement Cards are issued at the request of the Dean, Director, Department Head, Executive Director or Principal.
+5.3 All Procurement Cards are issued at the request of the Unit Head.
 The Cardholder must be the only person using the card, and is responsible for its use.
 The card is subject to audit by Financial and Administrative Services at any time.
 The card must not be used for personal purchases, or Inter-University purchases.

 6. Applying for a Procurement Card

 6.1 An application to apply for a card can be obtained by contacting Financial and Administrative Services.
-The application must be approved by your Department Supervisor.
+The application must be approved by the immediate Supervisor.
 The Supervisor must specify a monthly credit limit and single transaction limit.

 6.3 The program carries a corporate liability.
 The Cardholder's VISA bill is paid by Financial and Administrative Services.